jjbailey/go-prompt/README.FORK.md

 This repository is a fork of github.com/c-bata/go-prompt, written to add a minor change to the prompt.go file.

-In the c-bata implementation, to exit a prompt without taking any action, a user must press [ENTER] with no other input at the prompt, in other words, enter a blank line.
-This change to prompt.go enables a user to press [BACKSPACE] on an empty line and achieve the same result.
+In the c-bata implementation, to exit a prompt without taking any action, users must press [ENTER] with no other input at the prompt, in other words, enter a blank line.
+This change to prompt.go enables users to press [BACKSPACE] on an empty line and achieve the same result.
 This UX behavior is similar to other Linux programs, such as Vim, which enable users to backspace out of prompts.